sourcegraph/sourcegraph-public-snapshot/doc/admin/install/docker/index.md

 For next steps and further configuration options, visit the [site administration documentation](../../index.md).

 > NOTE: If you get stuck or need help, [file an issue](https://github.com/sourcegraph/sourcegraph/issues/new?&title=Improve+Sourcegraph+quickstart+guide), [tweet (@sourcegraph)](https://twitter.com/sourcegraph) or [email](mailto:support@sourcegraph.com?subject=Sourcegraph%20quickstart%20guide).

+<span class="virtual-br"></span>

+> NOTE: If you run Docker on an OS such as RHEL, Fedora, or CentOS with SELinux enabled, sVirt doesn't allow the Docker process
+> to access `~/.sourcegraph/config` and `~/.sourcegraph/data`.
+In that case, you will see the following message:

+> `Failed to setup nginx:failed to generate nginx configuration to /etc/sourcegraph: open /etc/sourcegraph/nginx.conf: permission denied`.

+> To fix this, run:

+> `mkdir -p ~/.sourcegraph/config ~/.sourcegraph/data && chown -R -t svirt_sandbox_file_t ~/.sourcegraph/config ~/.sourcegraph/data`

 ## Cloud installation guides